-Early this morning, depart for Arusha's domestic airport and our flight to the Serengeti.
-This legendary savanna derives its name from a Maasai word meaning “endless plains.”
-We fly to Serengeti National Park, where a vista of golden grasslands stretching to the horizon under a blue bowl of sky provides an iconic image of East Africa.
+Early this morning, depart for Arusha's domestic airport and our flight to Serengeti National Park.
+This legendary savanna derives its name from a Maasai word meaning “endless plains,” and the vista of golden grasslands stretching to the horizon under a blue bowl of sky provides an iconic image of East Africa.
 Meeting our safari vehicles and drivers, we set out on our first wildlife drive.
 Our destination is a remote sector of the Serengeti previously off-limits to visitors for two decades during a period of habitat rehabilitation to increase the cheetah population.

-Surrounded by open range and kopjes—large granite outcrops that dot the plains—the camp offers fabulous wildlife viewing in diverse habitats, particularly of the abundant feline predators that live and hunt in this area.

-Our camp provides exceptional seclusion to experience this natural setting away from crowds.
-Luxurious canvas tents, shaded by giant acacia trees, offer exceptional comfort in this remote setting.
-Enjoy 360-degree views of wildlife traversing the savanna, with more thrilling encounters in store on game drives.
+Surrounded by open range and kopjes—large granite outcrops that dot the plains—our own private camp offers fabulous wildlife viewing in diverse habitats, particularly of the abundant feline predators that live and hunt in this area.
+It also provides exceptional seclusion away from crowds.
+From luxurious canvas tents shaded by giant acacia trees, survey 360-degree views of wildlife traversing the savanna, with more thrilling encounters in store on game drives.

-Days 5–7: Southern Serengeti—Nat Hab's Private Migration Base Camp
+Days 5–7: Southern Serengeti—Nat Hab's Migration Camp

 Depart this morning for Nat Hab’s private mobile camp in the southern Serengeti, with a game drive en route.
-Each season, we place our Migration Base Camp in an area the herds are known to frequent.
-The days of heavy canvas hunting camps set for the likes of Roosevelt and Hemingway were nearly over until photo safaris gained popularity beginning in the 1970s.
+Each season, we place our Migration Camp in an area the herds are known to frequent.
+The days of heavy canvas hunting camps set for the likes of Roosevelt and Hemingway were nearly over until photo safaris gained popularity in the 1970s.
 Our camp is redolent with that vintage atmosphere, with candlelight dinners presented on white linen and nothing between you and the night sounds of the bush but the walls of your tent.

 While home to a profusion of wildlife year-round, there is nothing like the Serengeti during the phenomenon of the Great Migration.
 We spend three days among the sea of mammals, following them in 4x4 vehicles with pop-top roofs that offer superb photography access.
 During the annual short rains, some 2 million wildebeest trek from Kenya’s Maasai Mara to the southern Serengeti and back again, in search of new grass.
 They migrate with hundreds of thousands of zebra, whose superior vision serves as an early-warning system for predators.
 Gazelle and other antelope accompany the huge herds as well.

 We are in the region during the time when zebra and wildebeest are giving birth, and the herds may be mostly stationary.
-The majority of baby wildebeest are born during a single three-week window, after most zebra young have emerged, and we’ll hope to see infants (though timing on the calf drop is weather-dependent).
+The majority of baby wildebeest are born during a single 3-week window, after most zebra young have emerged, and we’ll hope to see infants (though timing on the calf drop is weather-dependent).
 Predators seek out the most vulnerable members of the herds, and we may witness a lion seize a sick wildebeest or a cheetah overtaking a newborn that has become separated from its mother.
 Leopard, hyena and jackal also prey on the migrating herds while vultures hang in the air, waiting to feast on carrion.
 While the spectacle is at times grim, its primal drama is a wonder to behold.

-Day 8: Serengeti / Ngorongoro Crater
+Day 8: Serengeti / Ngorongoro Highlands

-Day 9: Ngorongoro Crater / Ngorongoro Highlands
+Day 9: Ngorongoro Crater Safari

-Day 10: Arusha / Depart
+Day 10: School Visit / Arusha / Depart